Citation for this page in APA citation style. Close

 So we can classify interpretations by whether they accept the instantaneous nature of the collapse, especially the collapse of the two-particle wave function of "entangled" systems, where two particles appear instantly in widely separated places, with correlated properties that conserve energy, momentum, angular momentum, spin, etc. These interpretations are concerned about nonlocality - the idea that "reality" is "nonlocal" with simultaneous events in widely separated places correlated perfectly - a sort of "action-at-a-distance."

 Finally, we may also classify interpretations by their definitions of what constitutes a "measurement," and particularly what they see as the famous "problem of measurement."
 Niels Bohr, Werner Heisenberg, and John von Neumann had a special role for the "conscious observer"in a measurement.
-Eugene Wigner claimed that the observer's conscious mind caused the wave function to collapse in a measurement.
+Eugene Wigner claimed that the observer's conscious mind causes the wave function to collapse in a measurement.

 So we have three major characterizations - indeterministic-discrete-discontinuous "collapse" vs. deterministic-continuous "no-collapse" theories, nonlocality-faster-than-light vs. local "elements of reality" in "realistic theories, and the role of the observer.